roman-kashitsyn/encoding-binary/README.rst

 --------

 The main abstraction of the library is the ``buffer`` concept.
-It allows to specify required encoding byte order (big-endian is used by default) and maximum length.
-There are several kinds of buffers (some of them are typedefed from a single ``basic_buffer`` class template) for fine-grained access control:
+It allows you to specify required encoding byte order (big-endian is used by default) and maximum length.
+There are several kinds of buffers (some of them are typedefed from a single ``basic_buffer`` class template) for the fine-grained access control:

 * ``readonly_buffer`` allows `get` modificators (it works with both mutable and immutable input sequences);
 * ``writeonly_buffer`` allows `put` modificators (requires mutable output sequence);
-* ``buffer`` allows both modifications (requires mutable input/output sequence).
+* ``buffer`` allows both types of modifications (requires mutable input/output sequence).

 Static Buffers
 --------------

-Exact lengths of a buffer and it's components are often known at compile time.
+The exact length of a buffer is often known at compile time.
 Such knowledge allows us to find overflow errors *at compile time* and to provide *strong exception guarantee*. ``basic_static_buffer`` designed specially for such cases.
-It's also requeres some additional template instantiation and slightly increases compile-time.

 Examples
 --------

-* Writing fixed sequence of binary values and reading it back:
+* Writing a fixed sequence of binary values and reading it back:

   .. code:: c++